What is bipolar disorder?

 Bipolar disorder often occurs with other conditions, especially anxiety disorders.
 Other conditions that commonly occur with bipolar disorder include:

-- Mood changes in response to big changes or losses can be normal.
-However, those that are severe or sustained, interfere with every day activities, pose a safety risk or include symptoms of psychosis can be a sign that a child or teen has developed bipolar disorder.
+- Mood changes that are severe or sustained, interfere with every day activities, pose a safety risk or include symptoms of psychosis can be a sign that a child or teen has developed bipolar disorder.